xyl012/bioutils/README.md

 # Bioutils

-New and updated! (but still a work in progress)

 For a related bioinformatics resource:
 [Bioinformatics in Rust](https://kana4.github.io/bioinformatics_rust_book/)

     // Downloading reference files
     // Download grch38 fasta gz and gtf gz to current directory